mkdustan/fours/README.md

 ### What?
 Well, the basic concept is definently familiar to you.
 It's another alternative to things like json, and ini parsers.
-The main goal of this data to file saver is that I am trying to keep the data looking as default as possible in use.
+The main goal of this data to file saver is that I am trying to keep the data feel as normal as possible to work with in code.

 ### Why?
 Although this library isn't very extensive and relies on user to add support for custom types It has some clear upsides.
 * 1. Whenever I would use other libraries for storing data, I found myself writing wrappers for them, and it made me think that I might as well make something that I would not have to write a wrapper for my own uses.
-* 2. Somewhat related to point 1, but the format of other file savers can be a bit weird some times.
+* 2. The format of other file savers can be a bit weird some times.
 Like how most json libraries want you to use string keys like `core_obj["some_key"]["some_other_key]["yet_another_key].some_getter_function<some_datatype>()`.
 This constant string map search isn't ideal for performance.
 And in many cases refferences to these values may break after the file is reloaded. (`bool& simple_var = core_obj["you_get_the_path_point"]["by_now"].get<bool>()`)
-* 3. You can ofc use json to save values for custom structs like rgb colours, but implementation isn't quite as clean and "wrapper free" as I would like it.
+* 3. You can ofc use other file savers to save values for custom structs like rgb colours, but in most cases implementation isn't quite as clean and "wrapper free" as I would like it.
 Which is why MKSave focuses on support of custom datatypes (without using raw data copying, so that you can actually understand the format in the file).

 ### OK, so what do I need to know?

 The only thing you need to know to get started is how to set up a basic file.
 You can see an example of how a file is setup, aswell as how support for custom structs can be added by looking at the example.cpp file.

 # Here is a more in depth guide, for those of you that like reading: